electrovir/image-resizing-example/README.md

 # resizable-image-element

-Arbitrary image resizing to fit within arbitrary dimensions.
+Arbitrary interactive resource resizing to fit within arbitrary dimensions.
+This original started as an image helper, but now it supports many file types including text, video, audio, etc.

 Exports a native web element, `VirResizableImage` (for use in [`element-vir`](https://www.npmjs.com/package/element-vir)) or `vir-resizable-image` (for use as an HTML tag name) that accepts inputs of max dimensions and imageUrl.
 The element handles the rest!